D'Holzhackerbuam Schuhplattlers

 The GAF was formed the year after the Gauverband Nordamerika came to be.
 Our group was present at D’Holzhacker Buam’s 30.
 Stiftungsfest with Trachenfest in July 1965, and John Waldmannstetter was present at the initial meeting that weekend to discuss a Gauverband.
 Although some of our Schuhplattler felt that a Gauverband was a good idea, John was uncertain about whether to get involved, and no representative was sent to the meeting in January 1966.
 So it is that we missed being charter members and only joined the Gauverband in May 1967.

 Since that time, our group has participated in every Gaufest and taken part in many Preisplatteln, placing as high as fourth place in 1977 in Milwaukee.
 Our hospitality room at the 1979 Gaufest in Los Angles was very popular, and many in the Gauverband remember it.
-In 1983, over one hundred of our members attended the Gaufest in Cleveland – enough to be awarded the Meistpreis that year.
+In 1983, over one hundred of our members attended the Gaufest in Cleveland – enough to be awarded the Meistpreis that year, and again in 2015.
 Our children’s group was so large that seven couples performed an Ehrentanz at Sunday’s picnic.
 Ours was the only children’s group to perform that year, and the standing ovation we received still makes us proud.
-We also won the Meistpreis again in 2015.

 Vier Länder Gebiet

 In 2016 we joined with 9 other Verein and created the more regional Vier Länder Gebiet.
 Membership is open to any Trachten-Schuhplattler Verein within a 250-mile radius of Erie, PA.
 On opposite years of the Gaufest they meet for the Vier Länder Gebietsfest.
 This give our members the ability to compete individually yearly.
-We hope to host one in Toledo in the near future.
+We were proud to host in 2024!

 Our Tracht

 The women’s Tracht changed a bit more often and radically, probably because of monetary constraints.
 During the first twenty-five years and again from about 1965 to 1985, flowered cashmere shawls and aprons, Lechtaler Tracht, were worn.
 For a time, light pink silk with very long fringe (Werdenfelser Tracht) was worn.
 Skirts were either red or royal blue.
-Today, our ladies were light blue silky aprons and fringed shawls that lean toward the Miesbacher Tracht.
+Today, our ladies wear white shawls and aprons with beautiful crocheting on it and our dark blue Fest Tracht skirts, also in the Miesbacher style.
 Our black skirts, however, are more at home in the Chiemgau.
 Shoes and hats for both men and women have always been Miesbacher.

 Our Future